 Egyptian Mythology is based on the various gods of ancient Egypt who formed the religion of the era.
 It helped explain the world and the reasons many things occur.
-Most of the Egyptian Mythology is taken from the religious writings, arts, short stories, temple decorations as well as other texts discovered over the years.
+Most of the Egyptian Mythology is taken from the religious writings, arts, short stories.
+Also temple decorations as well as other texts discovered over the years.
 Most of the myths and stories recovered were incomplete or in fragments.